valentinvogt/npde-summary/chapters/02.typ

   image("../images/triangle_nodes.png", width: 80%),
 )
 where the local basis functions 1-3 are associated with vertices and 4-6 with edges.

-Analogously, the following space is well suited for quadrilaterals, as its local dimension $(p + 1)^2$ is the same as the amount of vertices and interpolation points.
+Analogously, the following space is well suited for quadrilaterals, as its local dimension $(p + 1)^2$ is the same as the amount of vertices and interpolation points on quads.

 #definition(number: "2.6.2.5", "Tensor product Lagrangian finite element spaces")[
   #neq($ cal(S)_p^0 (cal(M)) = {v in C^0 (overline(Omega)) : eval(v)_K in cal(Q)_p (K) , forall K in cal(M)} $) <eq:tens_lfes>